csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 However, one huge bundle would limit our ability to employ an effective caching strategy, so begin to conservatively split out into bundles that are governed largely by how often they’re likely to change.
 Avoid resending unchanged bytes.

+Future platform features will pave the way for simplified build steps, but even the best compression in the world won’t sidestep the way HTTP’s scheduling mechanisms work.

 Bundling is here to stay for a while.